 In other words, the union can make you pay for the costs of union business, but they cannot require you to pay for political or ideological activities.

 Another landmark Supreme Court case, COMMUNICATIONS WORKERS OF AMERICA v.
 BECK (commonly called the Beck Decision, or Beck Rights), further solidified the definition of Fi-core and said that workers who declare financial core status only have to pay the fraction of the dues that is directly related to contract negotiation, enforcement, etc. In the Beck Decision, the court ruled that only 21% of Mr. Beck’s union dues were related to contract negotiation, so that is all he had to pay.

 Historically, about 96% of SAG fees/dues were related to representational activities.
 That is the amount that “Fee Paying Non-Members” (FPNMs for short) would be paying to SAGAFTRA

-Lastly, SAG and AFTRA themselves have a few court rulings to their credit, BUCKLEY v.
+Lastly, SAG and AFTRA themselves (these rulings were before the 2012 merger) have a few court rulings to their credit, BUCKLEY v.
 AFTRA, 419 U.S. 1093 (1974) where AFTRA violated the NRLA by “coercing” Buckley into becoming a full-fledged member, and the Supreme Court ruling of MARQUEZ v.
 SCREEN ACTORS GUILD, et al (1998) where the union was chastised for denying Ms. Marquez work because she had not paid SAG dues, but also not informing her of her right to Fi-core status.

 Finally, on February 17, 2001, President George W. Bush signed an executive order that unions are obliged to inform all prospective members of their “financial core rights” or “Beck rights” before they join the union.